 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the financial statements as a whole, taking into account the structure of the entity, the accounting processes and controls, and the industry in which the entity operates.

-As key audit matters, the following area of focus was identified:
+As key audit matter, the following area of focus has been identified:

 - Valuation of loans

 The scope of our audit was influenced by our application of materiality.
 Our audit opinion aims to provide reasonable assurance that the financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
 They are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.

 On the basis of our professional judgement, we determined certain quantitative thresholds for materiality, including the overall materiality for the financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the financial statements as a whole.